osmium-labs/osmium-docs/Masternode setup.md

 SWu96a92Kv2w5PbcF793hofuQcPRDssaga - Address used for proposal voting.

+0 - operatorReward (string, required) The fraction in %% to share with the operator if you fully own the node set it to 0 for 0 %

 SWu96a92Kv2w5PbcF793hofuQcPRDssaga - Address to receive the masternode reward.

 SQKqF8aT2c5s5m9xgfqWgjJLmok7Gh27Vg - Address to where you send the masternode amount fee.